glozow/bitcoin-notes/transaction-lifecycle.md

 #### Contextual Non-Script Checks

-Perhaps the most obvious non-script consensus check here is to [make sure the inputs are available](https://github.com/bitcoin/bitcoin/blob/1a369f006fd0bec373b95001ed84b480e852f191/src/validation.cpp#L641-L662), either in the current chainstate or as an output of an in-mempool transaction.
-Each input in the transaction must refer to a UTXO created by previous transaction by their txid and index in the output vector.
+Perhaps the most obvious non-script contextual check here is to [make sure the inputs are available](https://github.com/bitcoin/bitcoin/blob/1a369f006fd0bec373b95001ed84b480e852f191/src/validation.cpp#L641-L662), either in the current chainstate or as an output of an in-mempool transaction.
+Each input in the transaction must refer to a UTXO by previous transaction using its txid and index in the output vector.
 Rather than looking through the entire blockchain (hundreds of gigabytes stored on disk), Bitcoin Core nodes keep a [layered cache](https://github.com/bitcoin/bitcoin/blob/1a369f006fd0bec373b95001ed84b480e852f191/src/validation.h#L517-L541)